wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-configure.md

 The **Locks** section allows you to lock a subscription, resource group or resource to prevent other users in your organization from accidentally deleting or modifying critical resources.
 For more information, see [Lock resources with Azure Resource Manager](/documentation/articles/resource-group-lock-resources/).

-The **Users** section provides support for role-based access control (RBAC) in the Azure Portal to help organizations meet their access management requirements simply and precisely.
-For more information, see [Role-based access control in the Azure Portal](/documentation/articles/role-based-access-control-configure/).
+The **Users** section provides support for role-based access control (RBAC) in the Azure portal Preview to help organizations meet their access management requirements simply and precisely.
+For more information, see [Role-based access control in the Azure portal](/documentation/articles/role-based-access-control-configure/).

 Click **Export template** to build and export a template of your deployed resources for future deployments.
 For more information about working with templates, see [Deploy resources with Azure Resource Manager templates](/documentation/articles/resource-group-template-deploy/).

-## Default Redis server configuration
+## <a name="default-redis-server-configuration"></a>Default Redis server configuration

 New Azure Redis Cache instances are configured with the following default Redis configuration values.

 >[AZURE.NOTE] The settings in this section cannot be changed using the `StackExchange.Redis.IServer.ConfigSet` method.
 If this method is called with one of the commands in this section, an exception similar to the following is thrown:
->
->`StackExchange.Redis.RedisServerException: ERR unknown command 'CONFIG'`
+><p>`StackExchange.Redis.RedisServerException: ERR unknown command 'CONFIG'`
->
->Any values that are configurable, such as **max-memory-policy**, are configurable through the Azure Portal or command line management tools such as Azure CLI or PowerShell.
+><p>Any values that are configurable, such as **max-memory-policy**, are configurable through the Azure Portal Preview or command line management tools such as Azure CLI or PowerShell.

 |Setting|Default value|Description|
 |---|---|---|